ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 *  The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this document.
 *  The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the Authorization Request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in for that scope entry, encoded as specified in {{auth-request}}.

+ToDo: Extend the authorisation response to describe the token returned, and do a MUST on the Audience claim to indicate the response is for KDC or Broker?

 Furthermore, the AS MAY use the extended format of scope defined in Section 7 of {{I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{content_format}} of this document (REQ28).

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in Section 4.3 of {{RFC9277}}, where ct is the ID assigned to the CoAP Content-Format registered in {{content_format}} of this document.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.

 This indicates that the binary encoded scope follows the scope semantics defined for this application profile in {{scope}} of this document.

-On receiving the Authorisation Response, the Client needs to manage which token to use for which audience, i.e., the KDC or the Broker.

 ## Token Transfer to KDC {#token-post}

-After receiving a token from the AS, the Client transfers the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).
+After receiving a token from the AS, the Client transfers the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}.
 This typically includes sending a POST request to the authz-info endpoint.
 However, if using the DTLS transport profile of ACE {{RFC9202}} and the client uses a symmetric proof-of-possession key in the DTLS handshake, the Client MAY provide the access token to the KDC in the DTLS ClientKeyExchange message.
 In addition to that, the following applies.

 In the token transfer response to the Publisher Clients, i.e., the Clients whose scope of the access token includes the "Pub" role, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map. 'kdcchallange' is a challenge N_S generated by the KDC, and is RECOMMENDED to be a 8-byte long random nonce.
 Later when joining the group, the Publisher Client can use the 'kdcchallenge' as part of proving possession of its private key (see {{I-D.ietf-ace-key-groupcomm}}).